debatelab/remoma/README.md

 # Reflective Equilibrium MOdel in MAthematica (REMoMa)

-This repository complements the philosophical paper "Making Reflective Equilibrium Precise.
-A Formal Model" by Beisbart, Betz and Brun, published with XXX.
+This repository complements the philosophical paper **"Making Reflective Equilibrium Precise.
+A Formal Model" by Beisbart, Betz and Brun**, to-be-published with **[ERGO](https://www.ergophiljournal.org/)**.
 It includes all the code used to generate the computational results presented and discussed therein.

 ## Simulation Results of RE Processes